mcdemarco/paloma/README.md

 Paloma recognizes an end tag, and will display a colophon passage after end-tagged passages.
 The end tag (previously "End") is now configurable.

 Paloma now has built-in horizontal and free-navigation ("pournelle") modes.
 Horizontal mode was previously implemented with user styles and scripts.
+Horizontal + pournelle mode also centers passages (but this behavior can be turned off).

 The hidepassage event from Snowman has been removed because it made no sense in this context.

+TODO: test colophon/end tag behavior.

 ## Changes From Snowman